CSS Animations

 2. animation-duration

 This defines how long the animation will run.
-It can be set in seconds (s
+It can be set in seconds (s) or milliseconds (ms).

 animation-duration: 2s;